mio10/3d-fractal-trees/README.md

 # 3D fractal trees generator

 ## Description
-A program that uses L-systems to generate fractal trees and OpenGL to render them in 3D.
+A program that uses L-systems to generate fractal trees and OpenGL to animate them in 3D.

 Features include a rotating 3D model of a tree generated from these changeable parameters:
 * tree branches and leaves density (i. e. depth of the recursion),